-This Annex provides guidance and identifies responsibilities of the Region, local Municipalities, and external partners for effectively managing Emergency Social Services (ESS) during a large-scale incident, an emergency or when an emergency is imminent.
-This Annex also outlines the roles and responsibilities of the Region, local Municipalities, and external partners as they relate to the delivery of ESS.
+This Annex provides guidance and identifies responsibilities of the Region, local municipalities, and external partners for effectively managing Emergency Social Services during a large-scale response, an emergency or when an emergency is imminent.
+This Annex also outlines the roles and responsibilities of the Region, local municipalities and external partners as they relate to delivery of emergency social services.